-Whether you are a science-driven, cautious, or crazy cleaner, this checklist will cover everything in your home.
-By combining an effective lice treatment, high quality lice comb, and this comprehensive house cleaning checklist, you will have lice out of your life (and your home) in no time!
+Whether you are a science-driven, cautious, or crazy cleaner, get the checklist that covers everything in your home.
+Follow along with the step-by-step videos to get rid of lice and use the comprehensive house cleaning checklist and you will have lice out of your life (and your home) in no time!

 All the best,

 Theresa is a Registered Nurse and lice expert with years of experience curing children of lice.
 She owns a lice treatment center in the US which is where she perfected the Step-by-Step Video System proven to get rid of lice.
 She also works with government agencies and schools helping those with the worst head lice cases in America.